zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - greater than 2/3 of Trustees (proposal by a Trustee is also counted as an approval)
 - CLI command:
   - `dcld tx pki approve-revoke-x509-root-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`

+#### ADD_PKI_REVOCATION_DISTRIBUTION_POINT

+**Status: Implemented**

+Publishes a PKI Revocation distribution endpoint (such as RFC5280 Certificate Revocation List) owned by the Vendor.
+Currently, only VID-scoped `crlSignerCertificate` are supported (`CRLSignerCertificate` encodes a vid in its subject).

+If `crlSignerCertificate` is a PAA (root certificate), then it must be present on DCL.

+If `crlSignerCertificate` is a PAI (intermediate certificate), then it must be chained back to a valid PAA (root certificate) present on DCL.
+In this case `crlSignerCertificate` is not required to be present on DCL, and will not be added to DCL as a result of this transaction.
+If PAI needs to be added to DCL, it should be done via [ADD_X509_CERT](#add_x509_cert) transaction.

+Publishing the revocation distribution endpoint doesn't automatically remove PAI (Intermediate certificates) and DACs (leaf certificates) added to DCL if they are revoked in the CRL identified by this distribution point.
+[REVOKE_X509_CERT](#revoke_x509_cert) needs to be called to remove an intermediate or leaf certificate from the ledger.

+- Who can send: Vendor account
+    - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
+    - `vid` field in the `CRLSignerCertificate` must be equal to the Vendor account's VID
+- Parameters:
+  - vid: `uint16` -  Vendor ID (positive non-zero).
+Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
+  - pid: `optional(uint16)` -  Product ID (positive non-zero).
+Must be empty if `IsPAA` is true.
+Must be equal to a `pid` field in `CRLSignerCertificate`.
+  - isPAA: `bool` -  True if the revocation information distribution point relates to a PAA
+  - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
+  - crlSignerCertificate: `string` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
+The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
+  - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
+Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
+  - dataUrl: `string` -  The URL where to obtain the information in the format indicated by the RevocationType field.
+Must start with either `http` or `https`.
+  - dataFileSize: `optional(uint64)` -  Total size in bytes of the file found at the DataUrl.
+Must be omitted if RevocationType is 1.
+  - dataDigest: `optional(string)` -  Digest of the entire contents of the associated file downloaded from the DataUrl.
+Must be omitted if RevocationType is 1.
+Must be provided if and only if the `DataFileSize` field is present.
+  - dataDigestType: `optional(uint32)` - The type of digest used in the DataDigest field from the list of [1, 7, 8, 10, 11, 12] (IANA Named Information Hash Algorithm Registry).
+Must be provided if and only if the `DataDigest` field is present.
+  - revocationType: `uint32` - The type of file found at the DataUrl for this entry.
+Supported types: 1 - RFC5280 Certificate Revocation List (CRL).
+- In State:
+  - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>` -> list of Revocation Distribution Points
+  - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>/<vid>/<label>`-> Revocation Distribution Point
+- CLI command:
+  - `dcld tx pki add-revocation-point --vid=<uint16> --pid=<uint16> --issuer-subject-key-id=<string> --is-paa=<bool> --label=<string>
+    --certificate=<string-or-path> --data-url=<string> --revocation-type=1 --from=<account>`

+#### UPDATE_PKI_REVOCATION_DISTRIBUTION_POINT

+**Status: Implemented**

+Updates an existing PKI Revocation distribution endpoint (such as RFC5280 Certificate Revocation List) owned by the Vendor.
+Currently, only VID-scoped `crlSignerCertificate` are supported (`CRLSignerCertificate` encodes a vid in its subject).

+- Who can send: Vendor account
+    - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
+    - `vid` field in the corresponding `CRLSignerCertificate` must be equal to the Vendor account's VID
+- Parameters:
+  - vid: `uint16` -  Vendor ID (positive non-zero).
+Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
+  - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
+  - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
+Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
+  - crlSignerCertificate: `optional(string)` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
+The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
+  - dataUrl: `optional(string)` -  The URL where to obtain the information in the format indicated by the RevocationType field.
+Must start with either `http` or `https`.
+  - dataFileSize: `optional(uint64)` -  Total size in bytes of the file found at the DataUrl.
+Must be omitted if RevocationType is 1.
+  - dataDigest: `optional(string)` -  Digest of the entire contents of the associated file downloaded from the DataUrl.
+Must be omitted if RevocationType is 1.
+Must be provided if and only if the `DataFileSize` field is present.
+  - dataDigestType: `optional(uint32)` - The type of digest used in the DataDigest field from the list of [1, 7, 8, 10, 11, 12] (IANA Named Information Hash Algorithm Registry).
+Must be provided if and only if the `DataDigest` field is present.
+- In State:
+  - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>` -> list of Revocation Distribution Points
+  - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>/<vid>/<label>` -> Revocation Distribution Point
+- CLI command:
+  - `dcld tx pki update-revocation-point --vid=<uint16> --issuer-subject-key-id=<string> --label=<string>
+    --data-url=<string> --certificate=<string-or-path> --from=<account>`

+#### DELETE_DELETE_PKI_REVOCATION_DISTRIBUTION_POINT

+**Status: Implemented**

+Deletes a PKI Revocation distribution endpoint (such as RFC5280 Certificate Revocation List)  owned by the Vendor.
+Currently, only VID-scoped `crlSignerCertificate` are supported (`CRLSignerCertificate` encodes a vid in its subject).

+- Who can send: Vendor account
+  - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
+  - `vid` field in the corresponding `CRLSignerCertificate` must be equal to the Vendor account's VID
+- Parameters:
+  - vid: `uint16` -  Vendor ID (positive non-zero).
+Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
+  - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
+  - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
+Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
+- In State:
+  - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>` -> list of Revocation Distribution Points
+  - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>/<vid>/<label>` -> Revocation Distribution Point
+- CLI command:
+  - `dcld tx pki delete-revocation-point --vid=<uint16> --issuer-subject-key-id=<string> --label=<string> --from=<account>`

 #### GET_X509_CERT